mpriessner/MultiModalSpectralTransformer/README.md

 - Guide for interpreting model outputs and explanations
 - Troubleshooting tips and best practices

+## Data and Model Setup

+### Required Downloads from Zenodo

+Before using this software, you need to download the necessary data and pre-trained models from our Zenodo repository: [https://doi.org/10.5281/zenodo.14712886](https://doi.org/10.5281/zenodo.14712886)

+You'll need to download the following files:

+1. **Models (Required)**: Download `models.zip` and extract its contents into the `models` directory of this repository
+2. **Data (Required)**: Download `data.zip` and extract its contents into the `data` directory of this repository
+3. **Experiment Data (Required for Reproducibility)**: Download experiment data and place it in the `experiment` directory to reproduce the figures and results from the paper
+4. **Extra Assets (Optional)**: Additional resources for extended functionality

-## Folder Structure
+### Folder Structure

-After cloning the repository and adding the extra models, your folder structure should look like this:
+After cloning the repository and adding the required data and models, your folder structure should look like this:

 ```
-MultiModalTransformer
+MultiModalSpectralTransformer
 │
-├── 📁 chemprop-IR
+├── 📁 chemprop-IR            # IR spectrum prediction model
+├── 📁 data                   # Downloaded datasets and generated data
+│   ├── 📁 datasets           # Raw and processed datasets
+│   ├── 📁 generated          # Generated spectral data
+│   └── 📁 predictions        # Model predictions
-├── 📁 deep-molecular-optimization
+├── 📁 deep-molecular-optimization  # Molecule optimization code
-├── 📁 dump
+├── 📁 dump                   # Temporary files and outputs
+├── 📁 experiment             # Experimental results and data for reproducing figures
+│   ├── 📁 figures            # Generated figures from the paper
+│   └── 📁 results            # Raw results from experiments
+├── 📁 models                 # Downloaded pre-trained models
+│   ├── 📁 chemprop-ir        # IR prediction models
-├── 📁 MMT_website
+│   ├── 📁 mmst               # Multi-modal spectral transformer models
-├── 📁 models
+│   ├── 📁 mol2mol            # Molecule translation models
+│   └── 📁 sgnn               # NMR prediction models
+├── 📁 MMT_website            # Web interface files
-├── 📁 nmr_sgnn_norm
+├── 📁 nmr_sgnn_norm          # NMR spectrum prediction model
+├── 📁 scripts                # Utility scripts
-└── 📁 utils_MMT
+├── 📁 utils_MMT              # Core utilities and functions
+├── 📁 utils_MMST             # Additional utilities
+└── [Various notebooks]       # Jupyter notebooks for different tasks
 ```

-Ensure that after extracting the extra libraries, your folder structure matches this layout.
+Ensure all downloaded files are placed in their respective directories as shown above.

 ## Notebooks